Stiles Cove Path

 • There is easy access to Red Head from Red Head Road.

-Save for a few barren headlands, Stiles Cove Path runs through a quiet coastal forest.
-Your companions on this trail are mostly squirrels, hares, eagles and a few moose, you may not see all of them but they’ll surely see you as you hike on by.
-Ocean viewpoints are scattered along the trail, providing rest stops with amazing views depending on the season.
-Summer time is especially good, you will already hear the whales as you are walking in the shaded forest and the viewpoints then offer a great opportunity to have your lunch break in plain view of these oceanic giants.
+Save for a few barren headlands, beautiful Stiles Cove Path runs through a quiet coastal forest.
+Your companions on this trail are mostly squirrels, hares, eagles and a few moose; you may not see all of them but they’ll surely see you as you hike on by.

 Scenic spots on Stiles Cove Path: